 Rehydrating your dry starter:

-1. Put dehydrated sourdough starter flakes in a clean, tall jar and crush the flakes into smaller pieces.
+1. Put your dehydrated sourdough starter flakes in a clean, tall jar and crush the flakes into smaller pieces.

 3. Cover loosely and let sit for 4 hours.
 This allows the yeast to “wake up.”
 Stir your starter a few times to incorporate any lumps that didn’t originally dissolve.